chrsm/Yuescript/doc/docs/doc/README.md

 </pre>
 </YueDisplay>

 In my_func, we've overwritten the value of i mistakenly.
-In this example it is quite obvious, but consider a large, or foreign code base where it isn’t clear what names have already been declared.
+In this example it is quite obvious, but consider a large, or foreign code base where it isn't clear what names have already been declared.

 It would be helpful to say which variables from the enclosing scope we intend on change, in order to prevent us from changing others by accident.